 Finasteride should not be crushed or split and should be swallowed whole.
 Pregnant women and women who could become pregnant should not come into contact with any crushed or split tablets as it can cause harm to an unborn fetus.
 If this happens, ensure that she washes her hands thoroughly right away and she receives medical attention.

-Finasteride should not be taken by women and pregnant women should avoid coming into contact with it as the medicine can be absorbed through the skin.
-Inform your doctor if you:
+Finasteride should not be taken by women.
+Pregnant women should avoid coming into contact with it as the medicine can be absorbed through the skin.

 You should inform your doctor of any other medications you take prior to starting finasteride.
 Particularly if you take any other 5α-reductase inhibitors.